Guide to the Best Dog-Friendly Beaches in Wales: North, South & West

 West Wales is home to some exquisite sights, so it’s no surprise that many people want to bring their furry companions along with them.
 Here are our top dog-friendly beaches in West Wales:

 If you are looking for a remote beach that will allow your four-legged friend to run and swim to their heart’s content, you won’t find a much better dog-friendly beach in Wales than Monkstone Beach.

 Situated a couple of miles north of Tenby, Monkstone beach is a wonderfully sheltered location packed with stunning coastal cliffs and landscapes bordered by gorgeous golden sands.
 Access down to the beach is steep, but there is a well-maintained path with steps to ensure safe access.

 Around half a mile from the south of Llanstephan sits the secluded beach of Scott’s Bay.
 This perfectly hidden West Wales cove is the ideal location to take a slow-paced walk, enjoy a picnic or have a lazy day relaxing with man’s best friend.

 The dog-friendly beach is mostly sand, backed by low cliffs of red sandstone and siltstone, so there are plenty of areas in which to sunbathe or take in the views of Gower and Laugharne.
 You’ll likely get the whole area to yourself, so it’s well worth making the trip to this idyllic location.

 Aberaeron North Beach, Ceredigion

 Unlike many popular destinations, Aberaeron North Beach does not have sand and instead is rock and shingle beach.
-But, what it lacks in golden sands, it more than makes up for in stunning views and plenty of space to roam free.
+But, what it lacks in golden, soft sand, it more than makes up for in stunning views and plenty of space to roam free.